My lamb empanadas make use of leftover roast lamb. A delightful and delicious meeting of two different cultures.

 Well sort of…

-Obviously the 2.5 kilogram lamb I prepared during the Greek Easter festivities was a lot.
+Obviously the Greek Easter lamb I prepared during the Easter festivities was a lot.
 Especially as there was only a few of us feasting.

 As I've explained previously, I'm not one to throw away perfectly good food.